cbrgm/telegram-github-action/README.md

 ### Obtaining the Topic ID
-To get the topic ID, the easiest way is this: Post a message to that topic, then right-click on it and select Copy Message Link .
-Paste it on a scratchpad and notice that it has the following structure https://t.me/c/XXXXXXXXXX/YY/ZZ .
+The easiest way to get the topic ID is as follows: Post a message in that topic, then right-click it and choose Copy Message Link.
+Paste it onto a scratchpad and you will notice that it has the following structure https://t.me/c/XXXXXXXXXX/YY/ZZ .
 The topic ID is YY (integer).
 ### Local Development

 You can build this action from source using `Go`: